mibewh/sdk/nuxtjs/sample/README.md

 # Nuxt JS Static Sample Site Example

-This is an example website which uses Cloud CMS as a data source and generates a static site.
+This is an sample website which uses Cloud CMS as a data source and generates a static web site.
+The static site can either be run by itself or you can run it inside of Nuxt itself.

-It relies on the Cloud CMS App Server as a CDN to serve images, but this can be replaced with your own CDN.
+This sample further demonstrates how to utilize Preview Mode to allow your editors to preview changes to content on their editoiral branches.

+Finally, this sample demonstrates how to automatically track Page Renditions at build time.
+Page Renditions record which pieces of content are rendered on which pages.
+This allows your editors to make changes to content and see how to appears on different places within the web site.

 This example is not intended for production use, but rather to demonstrate how Cloud CMS might integrate with your own Nuxt JS applications.